- No products in the cart.

 Being in the honey industry for more than three decades, BHARAT HONEY could not find a single sample of honey passing this test.

-Yes, Raw Jamun honey when taken in moderation, not only safe but good for diabetic people.
+Yes, Raw Jamun honey when taken in moderation, is not only safe but good for diabetic people.
 However, take advice from the doctor to know the maximum quantity to consume.